truth table: test_truth_table_tests

 NameError: name 'tautology' is not defined

-I point it to None
+I point the name to None

 tautology = None